 The moment most streetwear products fail: Inside the streetwear sampling stage

-Streetwear sampling is where design gets tested and products either work or fail.
-Design starts the process, but sampling reveals what actually works.
+Streetwear sampling is where design gets tested and products either work or fail. design starts the process, but sampling reveals what actually works.

 For many streetwear brands, the most exciting part of product development is watching an idea turn into a real garment.
 After rounds of sketches, fabric sourcing, and reference discussions, the first sample finally arrives.